Caesar-Circuitry/Caesar-Circuitry-IntoTheDeep/README.md

-# Caesar Circuitry quickStart
+# Caesar Circuitry Into the deep
-QuickStart for Caesar Circuitry which has pre installed RR 1.0, FTCLib, and Photon
+Season code for Caesar Circuitry, which came from our quickstart that has pre-installed RR 1.0, FTCLib, and Photon

 This repository includes RR 1.0, FTCLib, and Photon Check out the docs for Roadrunner [docs](https://rr.brott.dev/docs/v1-0/tuning/).